petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/discount-api-basics.md

 | `DiscountResource discountResource = builder.authentication(...).build();` | Use basic authentication and generate a `DiscountResource` service instance. |
 | `discountResource.postDiscount(...);`                                      | Call the `discountResource.postDiscount` method and pass the data to post.   |

 Note that the project includes the `com.liferay.headless.commerce.admin.pricing.client.jar` file as a dependency.
-You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).
+You can find client JAR dependency information for all REST applications in the API Explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).

 ```{note}
 The `main` method's comment demonstrates running the class.